jeremybanka/wayforge/packages/atomic-store/README.md

 - [x] atom and selector families
 - [x] atom effects
 - [x] transactions

+# Features
 - [ ] atom default as function
 - [ ] atom default as promise
 - [ ] resettable atoms
 - [ ] resettable selectors
+- [ ] optional default value for atoms
+- [ ] optional state keys
+- [ ] subscribe to transactions
+- [ ] logging levels (debug, info, warn, error)

+# Performance Enhancements
 - [ ] refactor selector dependencies to be asymmetrical
-      this would mean rebuilding the dependency graph on every update but it would allow for more efficient selector memoization
+      this would permit us to rebuild the dependency graph on every update, meaning more efficient memoization
+- [ ] only propagate updates downstream to selectors with an active subscription
 - [ ] trampoline for recursive propagation
-- [ ] optional default value for atoms
-- [ ] optional state keys